ppgcourseUB/ppgcourse2023/Sensitivity_Analysis.Rosa_Fernandez_Gemma_Martinez/Readme.md

 There are also 3 python scripts.
 These scripts need the python libraries numpy and cogent.
 They are already installed in the cloud for the course, but you will need to install them in your computer to replicate these exercises.

 ### Taxon ocupancy

+0.- We will run this part locally.
+For that, we have to load the required modules and install one tool:

+`module load py-biopython`

+`pip3 install cogent3 `

 1.- Let’s explore the amount of missing data that we have in each taxon.
 For that, let’s run the script: